-Baptizer came on board as Admin in August 2019 and learned in 1 week what took Starlord a year.
-The guy is smart, efficient, motivate, hard-working and great with dealing with people.
-Over the next few months, he took over the server and bot side of things completely and everything was running consistently smooth.
-This was a huge weight off my shoulders, it gave me the time, energy and motivation to do what I do best and market the fuck out of Salty Zombies.
+Baptizer came on board as Moderator at the start of 2020 and learned in a few months what took Starlord a year.
+The guy is motivated and eager, plus his job allows him access to a computer all day long.
+Over the coming months, he took over the server and bot side of things, and everything ran smoothly.
+This was a massive weight off my shoulders.
+It gave me the time, energy and motivation to do what I do best and market the hell out of Salty Zombies.

 We had other admins before, but they were all picked by Starlord.
-I don’t think he even picked them, he just asked “Who wants to be admin?” in Discord and then gave full admin powers to whoever replied.
-You think I’m joking but I’m not.
-Disaster struck big time, multiple times, but this article is long enough as it is, so let’s move on.
+He didn’t even pick them.
+He just asked, “Who wants to be admin?” in Discord and then gave full admin powers to whoever replied.
+You think I’m joking, but I’m not.
+Disaster struck multiple times, but this article is long enough as it is, so let’s move on.

 Now anytime we do something stupid or have a “blonde” moment.
-Me and Bap call it “Doing a Starlord”
+We call it “Doing a Starlord.”

-With the new PvE server and our new admin Baptizer, things were looking good.
+Things were looking good with the new PvE server and our new Moderator Baptizer.
 Starlord again tried to take a personal donation, but Baptizer caught him.
-I then force Starlord to transfer the PVP server over to my Bluefang account so he had no reason to ask for money from players.
-For the most part, Starlord was just a “Token Admin” acting like he was in charge but had no actual say in any decisions.
-He knew this deep down and I could see the insecurity grow in him.
+I then forced Starlord to transfer the PVP server over to my Bluefang account, so he had no reason to ask for money from players.
+For the most part, Starlord was just a “Token Admin”, acting like he was in charge but had no actual say in any decisions.
+He knew this deep down, and I could see his insecurity grow.

-He started acting up and over emphasising the fact he was an admin.
-You could see it in his language “Namsaknoi does “MY” Marketing” “Baptizer runs “MY” servers” etc. If someone had an issue he would PM us in admin channel, we would fix it (because he didn’t know how) and then he would take the credit.
-“Hey, I fixed that for you, you should be good to go now”.
-Everything was “Me, My, I, Mine” Yet he did nothing and contributed nothing.
+He started acting up and overemphasising the fact he was an admin.
+You could see it in his language “Namsaknoi does “MY” Marketing”, “Baptizer runs “MY” servers”, etc. If someone had an issue, he would ping us in the admin channel, we would fix it (because he didn’t know how), and then he would take the credit.
+“Hey, I fixed that for you.
+You should be good to go now”.
+Everything was “Me, My, I, Mine”, Yet he did nothing and contributed nothing.

 Let The Streaming Begin.

-I am not an asshole, Starlord maybe incompetent, slow and untrustworthy.
-But I am sentimental guy, he was with me from the beginning and we did have some fun times together.
-Something I always wanted to do was game streaming and I thought it would be a great addition to the Salty Zombies empire.
-So to help Starlord with his feelings of inadequacy I told him to look into it.
-I said I will do the marketing for it if it was done via our Facebook and YouTube channel.
+I am not an asshole.
+Starlord may be incompetent, slow and untrustworthy.
+But I am a sentimental guy.
+He was with me from the beginning, and we had some fun together.
+I always wanted to stream games on Twitch, and I thought it would be a great addition to the Salty Zombies empire.
+So to help Starlord with his feelings of inadequacy, I told him to look into it.
+I said I would do the marketing for him if he streamed via our Facebook and YouTube channels.

-I had no idea about “Streaming games” I told him this is now your project its all up to you.
-But weeks went by and no streams and yes you guessed it, he couldn’t figure it out.
-It took me and Baptizer an entire 5 minutes to get the first test stream going, then we showed him how to do it.
-I started to feel like Starlord was my mentally challenged son, even though he is a few years older than me.
+I had no idea about “Streaming games” I told him, this is now your project.
+It’s all up to you.
+But weeks went by, and no streams, and yes, you guessed it, he couldn’t figure it out.
+It took me an entire 5 minutes to get the first test stream going.
+Then we showed him how to do it.
+After that, I started to feel like Starlord was my mentally challenged son, even though he was a few years older than me.
 But I was glad I found something he could do that contributed.

-So Starlord, who is now perceiving himself as “Salty” started streaming.
-I pushed his videos and did the graphic design and marketing etc. He got quite a few views on the Facebook streams and it was a good start.
+So Starlord, who is now perceiving himself as “Salty”, started streaming.
+I pushed his videos and did the graphic design and marketing etc. He got quite a few views on the Facebook streams, and it was a good start.
 But it went straight to his head!
-He all of a sudden was acting like he was a celebrity it was comical but his ego wasn’t really destructive so I ignored it… Until that day it was.
+He, all of a sudden, was acting like he was a celebrity.
+It was comical, but his ego wasn’t destructive, so I ignored it… Until that day, it was.

-I decided to take Salty Zombies to the next level and invest in buying a dedicated server.
-Good game servers that are managed are super expensive, like $350++ a month!
+I decided to take Salty Zombies to the next level and buy a dedicated server.
+Unfortunately, good game servers that are managed are super expensive, like $350+ a month!
 But I had a friend, Victoria, who was a wizard with Linux.
-She said she could manage it for us and that allowed us to buy a better Dedicated server for half the price.
+She said she could manage it for us, allowing us to buy a better Dedicated server for half the price.

-This ended up being a nightmare because Victoria wasn’t aware that 7 Days To Die was an Alpha game and was buggy as hell and EAC had issues with Linux OS servers.
-We had weeks of problems and she spent days diagnosing and writing custom scripts and a lot of members were upset and rightfully so.
-It was a stressful situation for everyone but to keep this short when something went wrong we had different ways to fix it.
-Victoria gave us a few custom commands to type into SSH depending on what was the issue.
+This was a nightmare because Victoria wasn’t aware that 7 Days To Die was an Alpha game and buggy as hell, and EAC had issues with Linux OS servers.
+We had weeks of problems, and she spent days diagnosing and writing custom scripts.
+And many members were upset, and rightfully so.
+It was a stressful situation for everyone, but to keep this short, when something went wrong, we had different ways to fix it.
+Victoria gave us a few custom commands to type into SSH depending on the issue.

-For those who know about servers know SSH is the root core of the server.
+Those who know about servers know SSH is the root core of the server.
 What you type in there matters a lot.
 Starlord had access to admin chat and knew the SSH password.
-Of cause, without knowing what he was doing but wanted to appear he was a big boy.
-He logged into to SSH smashed in some random commands not knowing the sequence and fucked the entire server up.
+Of course, without knowing what he was doing but wanted to appear he was a big boy.
+He logged into SSH, smashed in some random commands, did not know the correct sequence, and fucked the entire server up.

-I know we all make mistakes, it happens but Starlord was making a lot of them all the time.
-He never took a moment to think about anything and it was always me and Baptizer cleaning up the mess.
-This day he wasn’t the only one online and instead of PMing one of us “Hey how do I do this?” he went straight ahead, balls deep, ego first, “I’m Salty and this is Salty Zombies, I’m in chaaaarge!”
-BOOM!
+I know we all make mistakes.
+It happens, but Starlord was making a lot of them all the time.
+He never took a moment to think about anything; it was always me cleaning up the mess.
+This day he wasn’t the only one online, and instead of PMing one of us, “Hey, how do I do this?” he went straight ahead, balls deep, ego first, “I’m Salty, and this is my Salty Zombies attitude” BOOM!
 Dead server.
-Victoria was asleep and on holiday for the next 6 days.
+Victoria was asleep and on holiday for the next six days.
 I wasn’t sure what she could have done to fix it.
-I logged into iDrac for a cold boot but nothing, 6 hours later Victoria woke up and was able to sort it out a few hours after via her mobile phone. #LifeSaver
+I logged into iDrac for a cold boot, but nothing.
+6 hours later, Victoria woke up and was able to sort it out a few hours later via her mobile phone. #LifeSaver

-The argument between me and Starlord kicked off when I said I am changing the SSH password and only giving it to those who know how to use it.
-He woke up and read that in admin chat and went ape shit, he was super angry.
-Later on, I woke up after doing a 16-hour shift cleaning up his mess only to be demanded to join coms with him and Baptizer.
+The argument between Starlord and me kicked off when I said I was changing the SSH password and only giving it to those who knew how to use it.
+He woke up and read that in admin chat and went ape shit.
+He was super angry.
+Later, I woke up after doing a 16-hour shift cleaning up his mess only to be demanded to join him and Baptizer in coms.

-In coms, a brief argument erupted and he demanded I apologies to him for saying I would change the SSH password so he couldn’t have access.
-It wasn’t my exact words but yea it was what I was implying.
-If I didn’t apologies to him that very instant, he would walk he said.
+A brief argument erupted, and he demanded I apologise to him for saying I would change the SSH password so he couldn’t have access.
+It wasn’t my exact words, but yea, it was what I was implying.
+He said that he would walk if I didn’t apologise to him that very instant.

 Me – “You promise?”

-Don’t get me wrong, I and Starlord had argued before.
-Its just natural of 2 people who are very passionate about something.
-But this was a little bigger, I felt like the explosion wasn’t so much about his mistake.
-But the long drawn out tension between us.
-He felt insecure and inferior next to me and Bap and his consistent fuck ups were purely driven by his want or need to look like the boss.
-Just like Devin, his Ego was his demise and he was doing more damage than good.
-I didn’t like his new streaming persona either “I’m Salty this my Salty Zombies and these are My admins, My servers, My moderators.
-Me, My, I, Mine blah blah blah.
-It was very disrespectful to me and all the hard work, time and expertise I had put in and to Baptizer as well.
+Don’t get me wrong, Starlord and I had argued before.
+It’s just natural for two people who are very passionate about something.
+But this was a little bigger.
+I felt like the explosion wasn’t so much about his mistake.
+But the long, drawn-out tension between us.
+He felt insecure and inferior next to me, and Bap and his consistent fuck ups were purely driven by his want or need to look like the boss.
+Just like Devin, his ego was his demise, and he was doing more damage than good.
+I was not too fond of his new streaming persona either.
+“I’m Salty.
+This is my Salty Zombies, and these are My admins, My servers, and My moderators.
+Me, My, I, Mine,” etc. It was very disrespectful to me, all the hard work, time and expertise I had put in, and to Baptizer.

 I gave Starlord, or should I say now A Very Salty Starlord, a day to cool down.
-He didn’t talk to me or Baptizer but we both carried on working on the server and keeping everyone happy.
-3 days go by and I message Starlord with an ultimatum.
+He didn’t talk to Baptizer or me, but we worked on the server and kept everyone happy.
+Three days go by, and I message Starlord with an ultimatum.
 His non-reply was the answer I had wanted for months.
-I removed his admin privileges on the servers, Discord, Facebook and YouTube, I then removed his existence from the website.
+I removed his admin privileges on Discord, Facebook and servers.
+I then removed his existence from the website.
 Perhaps I was a little salty too.
-I lost a friend that day and I believe Starlord would have been a well-liked player on the Salty Zombies server… but only if he remained just a player.
+I lost a friend that day, and I believe Starlord would have been a well-liked player in the Salty Zombies community.
+But only if he remained just a player.